 - downgrade to a cheaper vehicle

-- downsize to one of the most fuel efficient cars from your gas guzzler
+- downsize to one of the most fuel efficient cars or a cheap electric car from your gas guzzler

 If you do any of the three, you could save hundreds per month.
 If you sell, you could save significantly more.